neilkidd/rbac-serverless-poc/README.md

 Each of the 4 groups "owns" 2 `obj`ects that can be `act`ed on.
 Each `obj`ect can be `act`ioned following the CRUD model. (`create`, `read`, `update`, `delete`).

 100 users were randomly generated and assigned to a group.
+To validate that users can be assigned to multiple groups, the user, `donella.bilbrey@legalandfinance.com` belongs to both the `legal` and `finance` groups.

 - sales, 26 users.
   - monthly_sales_report